 The most painful 20 minutes of my life took place during the afternoon of October 2, 2020.
-Lying facedown on a gurney somewhere beneath Husky Stadium, someone injected my own platelets back into my Achilles tendon.
-There were two doctors and a medical assistant back there, and I don’t really know who was pulling the trigger.
+While I was lying facedown on a gurney somewhere beneath Husky Stadium, someone injected my own platelets back into my Achilles tendon.
+There were two doctors and a medical assistant back there, and I don’t know who was pulling the trigger.
 Whoever it was, they were causing pretty excruciating pain.
-Pretty sure it was a doc 🙂

 To get the PRP, they drew my own blood, and spun it around in a centrifuge.
 That process seemed to take about a half hour.
 I brought my laptop, so I could work while I waited.
 I tried not to think about what was going to happen while I sat in the exam room, alone.